MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-basic-query.md

 ## Use query parameters to protect user input

-You can use query parameters to prevent KQL injection and ensure the safe handling of user input passed to a KQL query.
-By not including user input as part of the query text, query parameters provide a secure method for managing input that is entered into a KQL query.
-This feature is crucial for maintaining the security and protection of your data, safeguarding it from potential malicious actors who may attempt to gain unauthorized access or corrupt your data.
+This feature is important for maintaining the security and protection of your data, safeguarding it from potential malicious actors that may attempt to gain unauthorized access to or corrupt your data.
 For more information about parameterized queries, see [Query parameters declaration statement](../../query/queryparametersstatement.md).

 For example, you can modify the previous code to pass the *EventType* value and *DailyDamage* minimum value as parameters to the query.
 To use parameters: